teauxfu/brdsa.github.io/src/routes/about/about.md

 BRDSA is one of several Louisiana-based chapters of the Democratic Socialists of America, the largest socialist organization in the United States.
 We are a multi-racial, gender, and ability inclusive organization with a variety of left, anti-capitalist political perspectives.
 For more information [join Baton Rouge DSA’s email list.](https://actionnetwork.org/forms/join-brdsa).

 Check out our calendar to learn how [you can get involved](/get-involved)!

+To learn more about how we function as an organization, [take a look at our bylaws](/bylaws).